A Distributed Privacy Preserving Model for the Detection of Alzheimer's Disease: Introduction

-In this paper, we propose a multimodal vertical framework that can be used for AD diagnosis.
-We then provide an overview of federated learning.
-We subsequently introduce our multimodal dataset that consists of both demographic data and MRI images.
-We then detail our experimental setup, model architectures, and then discuss our results.
-Finally, we discuss ways in which our research can be improved and expanded so that it can be used in the clinical setting.
+In this paper, a novel multimodal vertical federated learning (VFL) framework that can be used for AD diagnosis is proposed and implemented.
+First, an overview review of both horizontal and vertical federated learning initiatives is provided, along with previous research in DML in AD.
+Next, the multimodal dataset, which consists of both demographic data and MRI images, is introduced.
+I then detail the experimental setup and model architectures, which can be readily reproduced by other investigators.
+After discussing the results of this VFL for AD detection, I suggest how this framework can be improved and expanded so that it readily can be used in the clinical setting.